There’s a lot more that goes into a brand than just your logo.

 Most importantly, they are the group that connects to your brand and genuinely enjoys seeing what your brand does.

-A community is the place where customers who connect emotionally to your brand come together to enjoy your brand.
+A community is a place where customers who connect emotionally to your brand come together to enjoy your brand.

 This gives them a literal community made up of other fans of your brand and your brand itself.

 The truth is that your community already exists.

 Whether you know where it is, how big it is, or how to leverage it is a different matter.

 Your brand community lives on social media, but without a strategy in place to connect with it and work with the individuals in it, you could lose out on some major brand benefits.

 - Directly connecting with your most loyal, engaged customers.